timosarkar/godzilla.zip/README.md

-# godzilla.zip
+# tsarbomba

-large zip bomb detonating into 10,000,000,000,000,000,000,000,000 saganbytes of expansion data with 21 GB real fs size. tested with ExtractNow.
+Worlds largest zip bomb detonating into 10,000,000,000,000,000,000,000,000 saganbytes of expansion data with 21 GB real fs size.
+Tested with ExtractNow.